-- Final weighted results Wave 19 of the Office for National Statistics' (ONS') Business Impact of Coronavirus (COVID-19) Survey (BICS); businesses not permanently stopped trading and who expect to temporarily or permanently close a business site in the next two weeks. - Table will not sum to 100% because of rounding, percentages less than 1% being removed for disclosure purposes, the options "Not sure" and "None of our sites will temporarily or permanently close" being removed, and businesses could select multiple options.
+- Final weighted results, Wave 20 of the Office for National Statistics' (ONS') Business Impact of Coronavirus (COVID-19) Survey (BICS); businesses not permanently stopped trading and who expect to temporarily or permanently close a business site in the next two weeks. - 2.
+Table will not sum to 100% because of rounding, percentages less than 1% being removed for disclosure purposes, the option not sure being removed, and businesses could select multiple options. - 3.
+Caution should be taken when interpreting these results based on the specific routing of this question meaning that only a small number of businesses responded.

-For experimental weighted regional estimates, including data on businesses' trading status, please see Business insights and impact on the UK and sub-national economy.
+For experimental weighted regional estimates up to Wave 18 (16 to 29 November 2020), please see Business insights and impact on the UK and sub-national economy.